corceslab/corceslab.github.io/pages/Team.md

       <img src="/img/CorcesLab_DrawImpacts_WithLogo_NoText.jpg" alt="The Corces Lab @ The Gladstone Institute For Neurological Disease"><br>
       <h3 style="text-align:center"> Welcome to the Corces Lab!</h3>
       <p style="font-size:14px;margin-top:10px">
         In the Corces lab, we work together to address important unanswered scientific questions.
-We believe in community as a basis for success and we strive to create an atmosphere where anyone can thrive and be themself.
+We believe in community as a basis for success and we strive to create an atmosphere where anyone can thrive and be themselves.
+We understand that everyone approaches science from a different set of personal and academic experiences and that the greatest progress is made when each individual member of our team is supported by those around them.
+We engage in our community to both educate others about the work that we do and to provide research opportunities for individuals who otherwise may not consider a career in science as a viable option.
 We prioritize mentorship, scholarship, and collaboration with the goal of improving human health and leaving the world a better place than when we found it.
       </p>
   </div>
 </div>